bsmith89/strain-corr/doc/manuscript/manuscript.md

 existing tools that analyze samples one at a time.
 To address this gap, we updated the MIDAS pangenome profiler and developed StrainPGC, an approach to strain-specific gene content estimation that combines strain tracking and correlations across multiple samples.
-We validate our tool using a synthetic community and find that it outperforms existing approaches.
+We validate our integrated analysis using a complex synthetic community of strains from the human gut and find that StrainPGC outperforms existing approaches.
 Analyzing a large, publicly available metagenome collection from inflammatory bowel disease patients and healthy controls, we catalog the functional repertoires of thousands of strains across